Moons of Jupiter: Digital telescopic observations

 Many more irregular moons of Jupiter will inevitably be discovered in the future, especially after the beginning of deep sky surveys by the upcoming Vera C. Rubin Observatory and Nancy Grace Roman Space Telescope in the mid-2020s.
 The Rubin Observatory's 8.4 m aperture telescope and 3.5 square-degree field of view will probe Jupiter's irregular moons down to diameters of 1 km at apparent magnitudes of 24.5, with the potential of increasing the known population by up to tenfold.
 Likewise, the Roman Space Telescope's 2.4 m aperture and 0.28 square-degree field of view will probe Jupiter's irregular moons down to diameters of 0.3 km at magnitude 27.7, with the potential of discovering approximately 1,000 Jovian moons above this size.
-Discovering this many irregular satellites will help reveal their population's size distribution and collisional histories, which will place further constraints to how the Solar System formed.
+Discovering these many irregular satellites will help reveal their population's size distribution and impact histories, which will place further constraints to how the Solar System formed.